 The Cooperative's Retiree Welfare Benefit Plan (the Plan) and its associated trust, the KIUC Retiree Welfare Benefit Trust (the Trust), were adopted effective January 1, 2003.
 The Plan provides certain non-contributory medical (which includes a dollar cap, for which retirees pay back the Cooperative for amounts exceeding the cap), dental, vision and life insurance benefits for retired employees, their beneficiaries, and covered dependents.
 Benefits are paid on behalf of retirees and are a function of medical insurance costs and number of retirees.
-Benefits paid for the years ended December 31, 2017 and 2016, were \$219,900 and \$242,584, respectively.
-The measurement date for the current valuation is December 31, 2017.
+Benefits paid for the years ended December 31, 2018 and 2017, were \$286,453 and \$219,900, respectively.
+The measurement date for the current valuation is December 31, 2018.

-Weighted-average assumptions used to determine the net periodic benefit cost for the year ended December 31, 2017:
+Weighted-average assumptions used to determine the net periodic benefit cost for the year ended December 31, 2018:

-- Discount rate: 4.05% and 4.0% as of December 31, 2017 and 2016, respectively - Expected long-term return on plan assets: 5.0% (based on the ten-year performance of the funds, weighted by market value as of December 31, 2017)
+- Discount rate: 4.15% and 4.05% as of December 31, 2018 and 2017, respectively - Expected long-term return on plan assets: 3.82% (based on the ten-year performance of the funds, weighted by market value as of December 31, 2018) - Health care cost trend rate assumed for next year: 6.6% for pre-age 65 and 4.5% for post-age 65 - Rate to which the cost trend rate is assumed to decline (the ultimate trend rate): 5.0% for pre-age 65 and 4.5% for post age 65